 The Fairfield-Suisun Unified School District (school district) provides service to elementary, middle school, and high school students.
 The DWSP Area is served by Crescent Elementary School, a K-5 school east of the DWSP Area and south of Highway 12.
-Crystal Middle School serves students from grades 6-8 and is located within the planning area, at the southeast corner of Driftwood Drive and Whispering Bay Lane.
-The planning area is within the school boundaries of Rodriquez High School, serving grades 9-12.
-However, both Armijo High School and Fairfield High School north of the planning area are closer.
-The school district is not experiencing capacity issues, with the potential exception of Rodriquez High School, which is at capacity.
-The school district has witnessed and projects a decline in enrollment.
+Crystal Middle School serves students from grades 6-8 and is located within the Planning Area, at the southeast corner of Driftwood Drive and Whispering Bay Lane.
+The Planning Area is within the school boundaries of Armijo High School.
+The school district is not experiencing capacity issues, with the potential exception of Armijo High School, which is at capacity.